pasabanov/svgc/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation content changes
 - [ ] Other (please describe): _______

+### Describe changes:
+Please describe the changes you have made.

 ### What is the current behavior?
 Please describe the current behavior that you are modifying, or link to a relevant issue.